 One of the York studentships each year can be allocated to well-qualified students who have devised their own research project, together with a York ACCE supervisor.
 The project must fall broadly within one of the ACCE themes.
 If you are interested in this route, please contact a potential supervisor in the departments of Biology, Environment and Geography, Archaeology or Chemistry to discuss your idea and help develop your project outline.

 Value: The studentships are fully funded for 3.5 years in the first instance, and students must complete their PhD in four years.
-The studentships cover: (i) a tax-free annual stipend at the standard Research Council rate (£15,004 estimated for for 2019-2020, but typically increases annually in line with inflation), (ii) research costs, and (iii) tuition fees at the UK/EU rate.
-Studentships can be extended for another six months on a case-by-case basis: for example 3 months extra funding is guaranteed if students opt to take a 3 month internship during their PhD.
+The studentships cover: (i) a tax-free annual stipend at the standard Research Council rate (£15,009 for 2019-2020, but typically increases annually in line with inflation), (ii) research costs, and (iii) tuition fees at the UK/EU rate.
+You can extend your funding period for up to 6 months by applying to a 3-month placement and a 3-month writing up period for a publication.

 Eligibility: The studentships are available to UK and EU students who meet the UK residency requirements.
 Students from EU countries who do not meet the residency requirements may still be eligible for a fees-only award.
 Further information about eligibility for Research Council UK funding.